airblockai/docs/pages/javascript_sdk/default_web2_events.md

 ### Web Attribution
-The SDK sends `attribution` event at the start of each session or whenever there's a change in attribution parameters within a session.
+The SDK sends `attribution` event at the start of each session or whenever there's a change in the attribution parameters within a session.
+To learn more, see code [here](https://github.com/airblockai/js-sdk/blob/main/packages/core/src/campaign/campaign.ts) and [here](https://github.com/airblockai/js-sdk/blob/main/packages/core/src/webAttribution.ts).

 ```js
 {